Australasian Cinema > directors >

 Dead-End Drive In (Brian Trenchard-Smith, 1986) Ned Manning (Crabs), Natalie McCurry (Carmen); based on Peter Carey story, "Crabs": uncredited; Sydney; 91 min.

-Dystopic future partly based on the 'peak oil' paranoia found the in Mad Maxes.
+Dystopic future partly based on the 'peak oil' paranoia found in the Mad Maxes.

 Day of the Panther (Brian Trenchard-Smith, 1988) prod.
 Damien Parer, wr.
 Peter West, dp Simon Akkerman, 84 min.
 Edward John Stazak, John Stanton, Jim Richards, Michael Carmen, Zale Daniel, Paris Jefferson; martial arts master Jason Blade is sent from Hong Kong to Perth [WA] to deal with drug lord Stanton; first Jason Blade feature is traditional well-staged action; followed by sequel Fists of Blood.